What are the entrance requirements?

 - United States citizen or permanent resident alien who is eligible and has applied for U.S. citizenship prior to application for employment.

-- Minimum age for admission to the Academy is 18.
-You must be 21 years of age to be hired by an agency; there is no maximum age limit.
+- Minimum age for Academy acceptance is 21.
+You must be 21 years of age to purchase a firearm and to be hired by an agency; there is no maximum age limit.

 - High school diploma or equivalency.